 9. You appreciate the idea of a secular (non-religious) academic curriculum.

-If your family opts for religious education, you supplement with faith-based religious curriculum or design your own course of religious instruction that honors your family’s beliefs.
-Oak Meadow is one of few providers of complete secular homeschooling curriculum.
+Oak Meadow is one of few providers of a complete secular homeschooling curriculum.
 Many families come to us because they are looking for an alternative to the many faith-based programs that are available.
 Some families choose to supplement our materials with faith-based lessons in order to incorporate spiritual education into their homeschooling experience.
 Oak Meadow supports the freedom of parents to choose the best way to support their child’s religious and spiritual education.

 Oak Meadow’s founder, Lawrence Williams, began with a thoughtful vision for home education that remains an inspiration to all of us at Oak Meadow.
 Our teachers and counselors are carefully chosen to support Oak Meadow’s philosophy.
 Many of us have used Oak Meadow materials and services with our own children.
 We hold ourselves to the same standards we would demand for our own families.
 Through the years, our program has gone through countless revisions to provide families with the best possible homeschooling and distance learning experiences, and we continue to revise and update our materials on an ongoing basis.

 This article originally appeared in home|school|life magazine in May 2016.